nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - Fuses will need to be added to the power supply bus for added overcurrent protection.
 - The table below shows the voltage and current requirements for each component in each subsystem.
 These will be the main constraints for the power subsystem.
 - 6 V will need to be provided to certain components such as some motor drivers and servo drivers.
+- The ripple voltage from the inductive load of the motors should be eliminated in order to protect other components.
+To fix this, the team will add smoothing capacitors on each motor load.
 - An emergency stop button must be used for the safety of those involved in the competition.
 Further details are shown in the next subsection.